AdithyaaRavishankar/M3_Wiper_Control_System/README.md

 ## Weakness

 * capital cost is high.
-* It is not automatic
+* It is not automatic.

 ## Threats